m-alikhizar/guppy/README.md

-# TT
+# Introduction

-This README outlines the details of collaborating on this Ember application.
+This project outlines some details while working with Ember application.
 A short introduction of this app could easily go here.

 ## Prerequisites